-With its super-moist texture, buttery banana and brown sugar flavors, incredibly soft crumb, and 1,000+ reviews, this is a delicious AND undeniably popular banana bread recipe.
+With its super-moist and buttery texture, banana and brown sugar flavors, soft crumb, and 1,000+ reviews, this is a delicious AND undeniably popular banana bread recipe.
 You need 4 ripe bananas.

-I’ve tried dozens of banana bread recipes over the years and when I baked this recipe back in 2013, I never looked back.
+I’ve tried dozens of banana bread recipes over the years, and when I baked and originally published this recipe back in 2013, I never looked back.

 - Mega banana flavor (from 2 cups/460g mashed bananas)